 Of important note, Sea Island is also a town of artists.
 Sea Island has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Sea Island’s character.

-Telecommuters are a relatively large percentage of the workforce: 41.52% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 41.52% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Sea Island is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

-Because of many things, Sea Island is a great place for families with children to consider.
-First of all, many other families with children live here, making Sea Island a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Sea Island has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Sea Island is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Sea Island’s overall crime rate is lower than average for the country.

 Being a small town, Sea Island does not have a public transit system used by locals to get to and from work.